earthcubeprojects-chords/chords/_pages/portals.md

 title: Active CHORDS Portals
 permalink: /portals/
 ---
-(Be sure to hit the "Visualization" button for graphical presentation of real-time data.)

 ### Actively collecting data across a range of science interests
 [NCAR](http://portal.chordsrt.com){:target="_blank"} (weather station data in the Boulder, Colorado and Cheyenne, Wyoming areas)